rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Our function would need to specify the generic type parameters `N`, `E`, and `G`, where `G` is bound by the trait `GGraph` that has type `N` as its `Node` type and type `E` as its `Edge` type.
-Even though `distance` doesn't need to know the types of the edges, we're forced to declare an `E` parameter, because we need to to use the `GGraph` trait and that requires specifying the type for `Edge`.
+Even though `distance` doesn’t need to know the types of the edges, we’re forced to declare an `E` parameter, because we need to to use the `GGraph` trait and that requires specifying the type for `Edge`.